python-workshop/fsdse-python-assignment-162/README.md

-# fsdse-python-assignment-162
+# Given sorted arrays A, B, merge B into A in sorted order

-## Given sorted arrays A, B, merge B into A in sorted order
+## Constraints
 * Does A have enough space for B?
   * Yes
 * Can the inputs have duplicate array items?